MdGolam-Kibria/Syngenta_salesman_helper/README.md

 # Syngenta_salesman_helper
-This is a salesman helper app for my brother company
+This is a salesman helper app for my brother company. <br/>

-###This project of my brother's company Syngenta Company.
+###This project of my brother's company Syngenta Company.<br/>
 - add product details
 - calculates  product cost by her each product cost.
 - total sales cost.